First Britons (20,000 to 5000 Years Ago)

 Carrowmore, Ireland is the home of the world's oldest megalithic cemetery.
 The cremated bodies in the cemetery were buried between 4800 and 3200 B.C.
 About a mile away a cemetery dating back to 4000 B.C. was found with uncremated bodies and chert arrowhead unlike those found at Carrowmore.
 Archaeologist Göran Burenbult told National Geographic, "This opens up a much more complex picture than we could have imagined.
 It's as if two separate people with different social and religious traditions lived very close together at the same time."

-Engraved Rocks from the Neolithic and Bronze Ages
+Crystals and Engraved Rocks from Neolithic England

 Neolithic flint point